 Q: What are the guidelines I should follow while attending services?

-Please wear a face covering or mask while in the church building (masks are not required for children under 2.
+Please wear a face covering or mask over your nose and mouth while in the church building (masks are not required for children under 2.
 Maintain a distance of 6 feet between yourself and others.
 If you develop any symptoms related to COVID-19 or have been exposed to anyone with COVID-19 in the past 14 days, we request that you refrain from joining us in person and watch online on our YouTube channel or on Facebook Live.

 Q: I’m unable to attend the service.
 Where can I watch the service online?